A Labuan Bajo trip is probably not the first thing that comes to your mind when you think of Indonesia, right?

 The second stop was the one I was least excited about – the famous pink beach of Komodo.
 I had already seen a pink beach in Greece, and while it was a cool thing to see, it wasn’t anything that special.
 It certainly not the main reason to plan a Labuan Bajo trip.

 See Also: How to Spend two weeks in Indonesia

 Unlike the Elafonisi though, Komodo’s pink beach was way smaller and free of people.
 Such a pleasant surprise!
 The real attraction, however, wasn’t the pinkish sands but the coral reef nearby.
 The very best place I’ve ever snorkeled to.
 So many things were going down it is hard to describe.

-After lunch (fried chicken/fish and watermelon again) we head up to my prime reason for this whole Labuan Bajo trip – the Komodo Dragons!
+After lunch (fried chicken/fish and watermelon again) we head up to my prime reason for this whole Labuan Bajo trip – the infamous Komodo Dragons!

 The two-day tour didn’t include a stop to the original Komodo island but one of the other islands that host the giant lizards – Rinca.

 And it turned out to be a good thing.
-While Komodo is the bigger island and has more dragons on it, Rinca is the place they are easiest to spot.
+While Komodo is the bigger island and has more dragons on it, Rinca is the place they are the easiest to spot.

 We haven’t even gotten to the village when the guide (who was armed with nothing but a stick btw) showed us the first dragon.
 It was chilling under a tree shade just before the entrance, and it was easily 3 meters long.
 Holy Sh*t!